kosarekn/QBS103/Lectures/QBS103_DataAnalyticsI.md

 }
 ```

 You may be wondering why we would want to save our result to a variable and then print it.
-Seems redundant, but we may need to conduct further tasks on our y varibale.
+Seems redundant, but we may need to conduct further tasks on our y variable.
 Let's say we want to divide y by 3 and print that result.
 We could write something like this:

 ```R{cmd}
 x = 2